The city of Utrecht has capitalised on the high take-up by residents of electric cars and solar panels to develop the Smart Solar Charging project.

 Background and objectives

-The Smart Solar Charging project builds on results from the city of Utrecht’s pilot project ‘Smart Grid: profit for all‘ (2012-2014) that took place in two medium-sized smart grids of one hundred households each, in Amersfoort and Utrecht.
+The Smart Solar Charging project builds on results from the city of Utrecht’s pilot project ‘Smart Grid: profit for all‘ (2012-2014).
+The project took place in two medium-sized smart grids of one hundred households each, in Amersfoort and Utrecht.
 A series of “scalable and user-driven services related to power grids of the future” were tested and evaluated with support of the local community.

 Currently, the city of Utrecht generates more photovoltaic (PV) energy than any other city in the Netherlands, with solar panels installed on one in 20 homes.
 It also promotes electric vehicles (EV) and has 4,000 e-cars and 893 charging stations located on city streets.

-The objectives of the project are to promote environmental sustainability, low carbon economy and social sustainability.
+The objectives of the project are to promote environmental sustainability, a low carbon economy and social sustainability.

 The city of Utrecht collaborated with LomboXnet, a local solar, internet and electric car-sharing scheme company who participated in the Smart Grid pilot.
 LomboXnet identified that grid flexibility and self-consumption of generated renewable energy were prerequisites for progress in sustainable energy production, storage and usage.
 Households in Utrecht were producing more solar power than they needed and advances in electric car batteries meant they could store enough energy to power a car for 500km or a home for two weeks.
 LomboXnet developed a solution using electric car batteries to store surplus energy from rooftop solar panels which could then be used by the cars (and could be shared), with excess energy delivered direct for use in the home on less sunny days or back to the electricity grid.